AndyWinarko/docker-compose/README.md

 # docker-compose
-just a test docker-compose project for production
+Just a test docker-compose project for production